MeghaGajbhiye/PSFT-Workshop/Lab800/LabGuide800.md

 Leave the rest as default.
 You can also expand all sections under Environment Attributes.

-4. Click Done on the top right to begin the environment creation process.
+4. Scroll up and click Done on the top right to begin the environment creation process.

 ![](./images/e4.png "")